ConceptaNjolima/MyTNTResources/Week 2/[ENG2.0]Remote repositories and GitHub.md

 1. The learning module introduced the basics of cloning a repository and contributing to a repository using `git clone` and `git pull`.
 These are the building blocks for collaborating with Git and working with a remote repository.

-2. It's called a "pull request" because it's asking the master branch to pull in the changes.
+2. It's called a "pull request" because it's asking the main branch to pull in the changes.

 3. Demo: Create a new repository in GitHub and clone